Beware of Fraudulent Moving Scams

 How much it costs to move your household from one location to another will depend on a number of factors, one of which is the type, size and weight of items in your home.
 For an accurate estimate of moving costs, you'll need to have someone see what is to be moved.
 It's difficult, if not impossible, to get an idea of what the contents of a home weigh without seeing them, so sight-unseen estimates are questionable at best and should raise alarms.

 A variation on this scam is when a moving company will estimate a weight that is much lower than the total weight of the items in your household is expected to be.
 Then, when they load the truck, the movers will say that the total weight is much heavier.
-The good news is that federal law allows you to be present at a reweigh, but your moving price may still increase dramatically if the estimate assumed a much lower overall weight.
+The good news is that federal law allows you to be present at a reweigh, but your moving price may still increase dramatically if the estimate assumes a much lower overall weight.

 Excessive Deposit Requirements